soverenio/docs/docs/administration/troubleshooting-agent.md

 helm search repo soveren
 ```

-You can verify the output of this command with our support team.
+You can confirm the versions that you get through this command with our customer success team.

-Then it makes sense to verify that all Soveren Agent components have been deployed:
+Then it makes sense to verify that all Soveren Agent components have successfully deployed:

 ```shell
 helm -n soverenio list